 This peerless potato salad can still be improved by the addition of one or several or all of the following ingredients: fresh chopped chives, half a cup of garden crest, a hard-boiled egg, some finely chopped capers, half a spoonful of horse radish, a tea spoon of curry powder.
 None of these is essential, although I personally always add the garden crest if I manage to find it (no easy thing in the health-food-alfalfa-addicted sort of supermarkets where one has to do one’s shopping nowadays!)

 Those of you who cannot or will not eat pork have a bit of a problem.
 The boiled ham is rather an indispensable ingredient in Granma Haasbroek’s Potato Salad.
-You may always try to make it with such alternatives as corner beef or chicken breast, but I cannot guarantee that the outcome will be felicitous…
+You may always try to make it with such alternatives as corned beef or chicken breast, but I cannot guarantee that the outcome will be felicitous…

 In fact, anybody who does not Live In The Right Place has a problem.
 Both boiled ham and pickles are produced in vastly different ways in all Western countries, and the taste of the ingredients understandably influences the end product.
 I have made this potato salad in at least 15 different countries in the course of my life.
 It did not come out identical even once…